Puigdemont arrest leaves Catalan independence movement on the ropes

 Spanish bond yields were at close to 15-month lows on Monday morning.

-Additional reporting by Emma Pinedo in Madrid, Elisabeth O'Leary in London and Paul Carrel and Thorsten Severin in Berlin; Editing by Mark Bendeich
+Additional reporting by Emma Pinedo, Inmaculada Sanz and Jesús Aguado in Madrid, Elisabeth O'Leary in London and Paul Carrel and Thorsten Severin in Berlin; Editing by Mark Bendeich